Fellowships

 What is a Gerber Fellow?

-The Fellow’s work to promote the Gerber Institute mission, vision and theme will be conducted through research and activities on the Newman University campus and, if applicable, in the Wichita community, as well as in the greater intellectual community in which the Fellow’s professional discipline plays a role.
+The Fellow’s service should consist of scholarly research, as well as the facilitation of activities conducted on the Newman University campus and, if applicable, in the Wichita community, as well as in the greater intellectual community in which the Fellow’s professional discipline plays a role.

 For a one year appointment, the fellow receives a stipend of $1,300 and a one course release from teaching responsibilities.
 The Gerber Institute will support the cost of that course release for the School in which the release will be taken.
 The Gerber Fellow will work to create opportunities for the Newman community to foster dialogue in a variety of venues.
 Finally, the Gerber Fellow will serve as a voting member of the Executive Board of the Gerber Institute for the fellowship year.

-Applications should also include a projected budget for funds required (beyond the stipend and course release) to make the proposed fellowship activities successful.
+Applications should also include a projected budget for funds required (beyond the stipend and course release), if any, to make the proposed fellowship activities successful.
+Please submit your application to the director of the Gerber Institute by March 31 of the year in which the fellowship would begin.